 And one more:

 “As a treat before bedtime, Grandpa always gave me a cup of eggnog made with warm milk, an egg yolk, and sugar.
 He said it would help me to sleep after a hot bath.
 He was right.
-Sleep came like a welcomed friend.”
+Sleep came like a welcome friend.”

 As a memoirist, I find that one word can trigger an event.
 I dig deep and write some pleasant ones as a child: bubbles, puppies, balloons, swings, ice cream, Easter...!